alexikaruna/ffs_novel/chapters/the-way-back-to-love.md

 <!-- wp:paragraph -->

 $he looked up.
 The middle aged woman cook and waitress looked concerned. $he smiled through $er tears, a real smile not $er bullshit half smiles.
 That too would be a thing of the past, hiding.
-And so like Thais, especially when they got the message that one was okay and was kind-hearted, she smiled back.
-He loved this place.
+And so like Thais, especially when they got the message that one was okay and was kind-hearted, she smiled back. $he loved this place.
 Anywhere with like twelve words and different types of smiles had to be okay.&nbsp;

 <!-- /wp:paragraph -->